 There are a range of synthetic dental implant bone graft materials readily available and it is important to find the options that are right for you.
 You should take both costs and effectiveness into consideration when choosing to utilize synthetics in your practice.
 The increase in revenue and the ability to offer a less invasive material is crucial in properly placing implants and working with a satisfied patient.

-When it concerns regenerative medicine, it is important to have the right bone grafting materials for your practice.
+When it concerns dental products, it is important to have the right bone grafting materials for your practice.
 This not only improves the outcome of your surgeries, but ensures higher revenue and decreased practice costs.
 You will also experience a happier and more satisfied patient because their implant was a success and they did not have to worry about choosing between animal or human-derived tissue.